zostay/RakuWAPI/README.md

 A P6SGI application is a Perl 6 routine that expects to receive an environment from an *application server* and returns a response each time it is called by the server.

-A Web Server is an application that processes requests and responses according to the HTTP protocol.
+A Web Server is an application that processes requests and responses according to the HTTP or related protocol.

+The origin is the external entity that makes a given request and/or expects a response from the application server.
+This can be thought of generically as a web browser, bot, or other user agent.

 An application server is a program that is able to provide an environment to a *P6SGI application* and process the value returned from such an application.